acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 attach scripts to add-on panels, page-workers, widgets, or Firefox hidden windows.

-To stop a page-mod from making any more modifications, call its `destroy` method.
+To stop a page-mod from making any more modifications, call its `destroy()` method.

 The `PageMod` constructor takes a number of other options to control its behavior, all documented in detail in the
 [API Reference](packages/addon-kit/page-mod.html#API Reference) section below:

-* `contentStyle` or `contentStyleFile` list stylesheets to attach
+* `contentStyle` or `contentStyleFile` list stylesheets to attach.
+* `contentScriptOptions` defines read-only values accessible to content scripts.
 * `attachTo` controls whether to attach scripts to tabs that were already open when the page-mod was created, and whether to attach scripts to iframes as well as the topmost document.